metomi/rose/sphinx/tutorial/rose/suites.rst

 is copied across to the :term:`run directory` with the rest of the suite by :ref:`command-rose-suite-run` when the suite configuration is run.

-When we run Rose applications in Cylc suites we use the :ref:`command-rose-task-run` command rather than the :ref:`command-rose-app-run` command.
+When we run Rose applications from within Cylc suites we use the :ref:`command-rose-task-run` command rather than the :ref:`command-rose-app-run` command.